Updating a Node Pool

 Select node specifications that best fit your service needs.

-• A maximum of 10 node flavors can be added to a node pool (the flavors in different AZs are counted separately).
-When adding multiple node flavors, you can select different AZs.
+- A maximum of 10 node flavors can be added to a node pool (the flavors in different AZs are counted separately).
+When adding a node flavor, you can choose multiple AZs, but you need to specify them.

 Container Engine